395t/review-assignments/_summaries/cui2019class-balanced_1.md

 title: Summary
 paper: cui2019class-balanced
 # Please fill out info below
-author: # Your GitHub id
+author: jordi1215# Your GitHub id
-score: # How did you like this paper 0(dislike) to 10(love)
+score: 9 # How did you like this paper 0(dislike) to 10(love)
 ---

 ### Class Imbalance Problem
+The paper tackles the problem of long-tailed data distribution where a few classes account for most of the data, while most classes are under-represented.

 ![](cui2019class-balanced_1a.png)
-Suppose there are classes that arm imbalanced as above.

 **Head:** For the class with small indices, these classes have the larger number of samples.